Jittor/JNeRF/README.md

 ### Datasets

-We use fox datasets and blender lego datasets for training.
+We use fox datasets and blender lego datasets for training demonstrations.

-Lego: https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1.
-In the blender category.
+#### Fox Dataset
+We provided fox dataset in this repository at `./data/fox`.

+#### Lego Dataset
+You can download the blender dataset at https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1.
+And move `lego` folder to `./data/lego`.

 #### Customized Datasets